Shining Path: Fujimori government

 When President Alberto Fujimori took office in 1990, he responded to Shining Path with repressive force.
 His government issued a law in 1991 that gave the rondas a legal status, and from that time, they were officially called Comités de auto defensa ("Committees of Self-Defense").
 They were officially armed, usually with 12-gauge shotguns, and trained by the Peruvian Army.
 According to the government, there were approximately 7,226 comités de auto defensa as of 2005; almost 4,000 are located in the central region of Peru, the stronghold of the Shining Path.

 The Peruvian government also cracked down on the Shining Path in other ways.
 Military personnel were dispatched to areas dominated by the Shining Path, especially Ayacucho, to fight the rebels.
 Ayacucho, Huancavelica, Apurímac and Huánuco were declared emergency zones, allowing for some constitutional rights to be suspended in those areas.

 Initial government efforts to fight the Shining Path were not very effective or promising.
 Military units engaged in many human rights violations, which caused the Shining Path to appear in the eyes of many as the lesser of two evils.
 They used excessive force, tortured individuals accused of being sympathizers and killed many innocent civilians.
 Government forces destroyed villages and killed campesinos suspected of supporting the Shining Path.
 They eventually lessened the pace at which the armed forces committed atrocities such as massacres.
 Additionally, the state began the widespread use of intelligence agencies in its fight against the Shining Path.
 However, atrocities were committed by the National Intelligence Service and the Army Intelligence Service, notably the La Cantuta massacre, the Santa massacre and the Barrios Altos massacre, which were committed by Grupo Colina.

+The Shining Path murdered three Catholic priests, the Three Martyrs of Chimbote, in August 1991.

 In one of its last attacks in Lima, on 16 July 1992, the Shining Path detonated a powerful bomb on Tarata Street in the Miraflores District, full of civilian adults and children, killing 25 people and injuring an additional 155.